larteyeugene/firstproject/README.md

-# firstproject. we will be creating our first project today.
+# firstproject. <br> We will be creating our first project today.